KB4YG/frontend/README.md

   sometimes contain web addresses, but we are unable to display them as links easily.
 Maybe create a parser that creates the necessary `TextSpan()` links from the related field in the `RecreationArea()` model, making the addresses clickable.
+- One downside of Flutter for the web is poor SEO (search engine optimization).
+Hopefully, the Flutter development team will improve SEO in a future update.
+But in the interim, one  may be able to create a normal, static HTML page that users will first visit before starting up the actual application, or just add meta tags to index.html.
+[PageSpeed Insights](https://pagespeed.web.dev/report?url=kb4yg.org) can evaluate a website's performance and [this blog post](https://cinnamon.agency/blog/post/flutter_and_seo) describes the SEO problem in more detail.